Siegfried-class coastal defense ship: Background

 Caprivi faced a number of obstacles to any new capital ship construction.
-The lost of Grosser Kurfürst generated considerable displeasure in the Reichstag (Imperial Diet), and thus resistance to expensive naval projects.
+The loss of Grosser Kurfürst generated considerable displeasure in the Reichstag (Imperial Diet), and thus resistance to expensive naval projects.
 The general consensus for the expected service life of existing capital ships was thirty years, which meant that even the oldest ironclads that had been built in the 1860s could not be replaced before the mid-1890s.
 Lastly, the 1880s was characterized by general confusion amongst naval experts in all navies.
 The question of tactics in the ironclad age had not been settled, and end-on ramming attacks (as had been done successfully at the Battle of Lissa in 1866) required a heavy forward-firing armament, while the traditional line of battle emphasized heavy broadside firepower.
-For his part, Caprivi also vaccilated between viewing the navy as critical to Germany's value as a potential ally to another power, and seeing it as a potentially unnecessary drain on resources that would be better used by the army.
+For his part, Caprivi also vacillated between viewing the navy as critical to Germany's value as a potential ally to another power, and seeing it as a potentially unnecessary drain on resources that would be better used by the army.

 To address these issues, Caprivi established the Admiralitätsrat (Admiralty Council) in January 1884, which included a number of experienced naval officers.
 He ordered Konteradmiral (Rear Admiral) Max von der Goltz to begin investigating the characteristics that best suited a new ironclad for the needs of the German fleet.
 Goltz prepared a survey for the navy's design departments for basic parameters such as the optimal top speed, the most effective armament, and size constraints of the existing naval infrastructure.
 In the meantime, in his first memorandum to the Reichstag in late 1884, he assured the deputies that he would not request funding for new capital ships for at least three or four years.
 Instead, he requested only limited funding for modernization of existing vessels to make them more effective.